Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Estimated Cost to complete the Project:

-Refer note 3 (a) to the standalone financial statements
+Refer note 3 (a) to the Standalone Financial Statements

 The Company recognises revenue under percentage of completion method as specified under Indian Accounting Standard (IND AS)-115 - Revenue from contract with customers.
 Recognition of revenue requires estimation of total contract cost which comprises of the actual cost incurred till date and estimated cost further to be incurred to complete the projects.
 Estimation of the cost to complete involves exercise of significant judgement by management including assessment of technical data and hence identified as Key Audit Matter.

-Our audit approach was a combination of test of compliance of company's internal controls and substantive procedures which included the following:
+Our audit approach was a combination of test of compliance of company's

 • Tested the design, implementation and operating effectiveness of the controls surrounding determination and approval of estimated cost.